datapower-virtual-appliance-demo/dpxx-ops/README.md

 ![diagram1](./docs/images/diagram1.drawio.png)

-Notice how:
+Notice:

-- The git repository `dp01-src` holds the source configuration for the DataPower `dp01`
+- The git repository `dp01-src` holds the source configuration for the DataPower appliance `dp01`.
-- This repository also holds the source for a multi-protocol gateway
+- The `dp01-src` repository also holds the source for a multi-protocol gateway on `dp01`.
-- A Tekton pipeline usese the source repository to build, package, test, version and deliver changes to the `dp01` component.
+- A Tekton pipeline uses the `dp01-src` repository to build, package, test, version and deliver resources that define the `dp01` DataPower appliance.
-- If the pipeline is successful, then the YAMLs that define `dp01` are stored in the operational repository `dp01-ops`.
-The container image for `dp01` is stored in an image registry.
+- If the pipeline is successful, then the YAMLs that define `dp01` are stored in the operational repository `dp01-ops` and the container image for `dp01` is stored in an image registry.
 - Shortly after the changes are committed to the git repository, an ArgoCD application detects the updated YAMLs.
-It applies them to the cluster to update the running `dp01`
+It applies them to the cluster to update the running `dp01` DataPower appliance.

-This tutorial will walk you through the process of setting up this configuration"
+This tutorial will walk you through the process of setting up this configuration:
-- Step 1: Follow the instructions in this README to set up your cluster, `dp01-ops` repository and ArgoCD.
+- Step 1: Follow the instructions in this README to set up your cluster, ArgoCD and the `dp01-ops` repository.
-- Step 2: Complete the tutorial by following [these instructions](https://github.com/dp-auto/dpxx-src#readme) to populate the `dp01-ops` repository with dp01 artefacts.
+- Step 2: Follow [these instructions](https://github.com/dp-auto/dpxx-src#readme) to create the `dp01-src` respository, run a tekton pipeline to populate it, and interact with the new or updated DataPower appliance `dp01`.

+---

 ## Install Kubernetes